 Minor Projects Requests

 The button above links to the Minor Project Request Form.
 This form is web-based and must be filled out in its entirety to submit a new project request.
-Once submitted, it will route to UCF’s Office of Space Administration and Facilities & Safety for review and approval.
+Once submitted, it will route to UCF’s Office of Space Administration and Facilities & Business Operations for review and approval.
 Once all approvals are obtained, PDC will assign a Project Manager, who will contact you within 1 week of receiving the project to discuss the project’s scope and schedule.
 Once approved, the project will be available for review in e-Builder.